 In the wake of the disaster, numerous other Swedish and Scandinavian churches relocated to the area, as well as a few recreational facilities and social service organizations.
-The result is that within a decade the local Scandinavian community was served by an array of institutions, most of which were concentrated west of Mission Street, north of 18th Street, east of Castro Street and south of Duboce Avenue.
+Over time, the local Scandinavian community grew to be served by an array of institutions, most of which were concentrated west of Mission Street, north of 18th Street, east of Castro Street and south of Duboce Avenue.
 These included the following: